-- Consolidated statement of financial position as at 30 June 2017. - (ii) Consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in equity, and consolidated statement of cash flows for the year then ended. - (iii) Notes including a summary of significant accounting policies. - (iv) Directors' declaration of the Group.
+- Statement of financial position as at 30 June 2018. - ii.
+Consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in equity, and consolidated statement of cash flows for the year then ended. - iii.
+Notes including a summary of significant accounting policies. - iv.
+Directors' declaration of the Group.